jonnor/leaf-clustering/references/notes.md

 Hypothesis 2: Feature extraction dominates tree execution maybe compare tree execution speed with a simple preprocessing.
 EX: RMS

+#### Sub-byte leaf quantization

+Possibly 4 bits is enough in many cases?
+Half the size or leaves.
+16 levels instead of 256.
+Might shift optimal to a few more leaves.
+As long as not 2x, still an overall gain.

+#### Decision node with implicit left node

+Could probably go down to 4 bytes per node?

+- uint8 feature, 255==leaf.
+- uint8 right node
+- int16 threshold.

+Limits right side jumps to 256 steps.
+More than that, and need to inject a dummy "jump" node?
+Is this case actually needed in practice?
+Under what conditions.

+And will get one extra node per leaf.
+Worst case of 50% leaf nodes.
+Still a win, when node is 4 bytes intead of 2.
+Expected model size to be 50% to 75% of 8 bytes per node.

+Actually 31 bits of space for in-line leaf value.
+Up to 7 classes with 4 bits quantization.
+Or 4 classes with 7 bits quantization.
+A bit limited when more classes are needed?

+Could  be a more custom byte-stream, where a leaf node can take 1 or more node slots, in case needed to support more leafbits*classes.
+First few bits would need to encode how many slots are needed.
+Maybe keep it 32 bit aligned for simplicity.
+Basically just an "inline" representation for leaf nodes, instead an index/pointer to external array.

+#### Struct of arrays

+Alternative is to move to an struct-of-array instead of array-of-structs.
+Avoids the (32-bit) padding issue.
+Easy to support either 8 or 16 bit thresholds.

+- feature. uint8, 255==leaf.
+Use both left+right to encode leaf pointer.
+- right childs. uint8
+- left childs. uint8
+- thresholds. int16 or int8

+5 bytes per decision node for int16.
+Or 4 bytes for int8.
+Expected model size being 60% the size of now?
+1.8x the efficiency.
+Not reducing the leaves.
+Same structure with external leaf array.
+Flexible wrt number of classes.
+Or regression.
+Still making use of leaf clustering.

+Questions.
+Less cache friendly than now?
+If inference time goes down, maybe still worth it for the savings in model size?

+There is essentially 1-1.2 leaf nodes per decision node.
+So for decision+leaf, it is hard to do better than 48 bits - 6 bytes, if having 16 bit features and reach for leaves.
+Leaf pointer can be 16 bits.
+16 bits for threshold
+8 bits for feature
+8 bits for child
+Using 8 bits for threshold and leaf allow 32 bits.
+But will not work for all sized forests.

+So for 16 bit features and 15 bits leaf reach, 8 bytes (incl padding) per decision node, with leaf indices included, is pretty good.

 ## Expertiments